goldfinchbio/emr-hail/packer/docs/hail-ami.md

 ![codebuild_1](images/codebuild_start.png)

-On the next page open the **Environment vairable override** section and enter values specific to your build.
+On the next page open the **Environment variable override** section and enter values specific to your build.

-The `VEP_VERSION` identifies what version of VEP the build will pull from the `RODA_BUCKET`.
-Values in red should be updated on each build based on files you've updated or included in your `packer.zip` upload.
-Values in green should not require adjustment unless you've explictly customized the CloudFormation templates.
+The `VEP_VERSION` identifies what version of VEP the build will pull from the AWS Registry of Online Data (RODA) S3 bucket.
+The `CORE_VAR_FILE` should be updated appropriately if you adjust the var file location in your `packer.zip`.
+Values in green may be adjusted if desired.
+Their defaults are set via CloudFormation.

 ![codebuild_2](images/codebuild_environment_override.png)